rstojnic/lazydata/README.md

 To make sure your team has the same version of the file as you, always keep the `lazy-data.jsonl` file in git, as it defines all the external file dependencies.

 Commit all of your code files, together with `lazy-data.jsonl` into git as usual.
+Using our git hook, when you execute `git push` this will also upload the new data files to the storage backend.

 And that's it!
 If your team mate tries to execute `my_script.py` they will be prompted for backend access credentials (if they haven't provided those already) and will seamlessly download the correct data files.